-1 Deadband

-alarm point plus the Deadband and then back below the low-alarm point again, before the low alarm will
+Likewise the Deadband on the low alarm requires the value to rise above the low alarm point plus the Deadband and then back below the low-alarm point again, before the low alarm will be triggered again.

 For example, if the Deadband is set to 1 degree, and a high alarm is occurs at 95 degrees, the Deadband ensures that once the high alarm is triggered, it won't trigger again until the temperature first drops below 94 degrees (95 - 1).